27 April 2008 + april 2015 + august 2016 + july 2017

 Another spotted SOMA

-By the way, have a look at another of theo's spotted cubes. :o)
+Then have a look some another of theo's spotted cubes.
+A dice and its pieces :o)

 This is another example of how a prescribed pattern can force an unique solution

 to the Soma Cube (240 solutions).
 The design is by Ken Johnson and the pattern

 is my first name in capitals on four sides (top and bottom are blank)."